turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_windows_program.md

 The `jumpcloud_windows_program` table can be used to query information about all the programs installed in a Windows device.

-To query all applications installed in a MacOS device, use the `jumpcloud_macos_app` table instead.
+To query all applications installed in a MacOS or a Linux device, use the `jumpcloud_macos_app` and `jumpcloud_linux_package` tables respectively.

 ## Examples